DuncanLab/OpenMaze/README.md

 2. Download Open Maze Software
    1. Go to https://github.com/DuncanLab/OpenMaze (you're already here!).
-   2. In the grey dropdown on the left side of the page called 'branch' make sure. that **master** is selected.
+   2. In the grey dropdown on the left side of the page called 'branch' make sure that **master** is selected.
 Alternatively, checkout the [releases section](https://github.com/DuncanLab/OpenMaze/releases) for the latest release.
    3. Now, click the green button on the right hand side called **Clone or